-This course is designed for students who are interested in the future of technology and its impact on their lives and on the society in which they live.
-The focus is on examining modes of transportation as catalysts of social change.
-The integration of readings, films, and experiences with the visual arts and music will provide a basis for comparison and analysis of the relationship between transportation and social change.
+This course is designed for students who are interested in technology and its impact on their lives and on the society in which they live.
+The focus is on examining modes of technology as catalysts of social change.
+The integration of readings, films, and experiences with the visual arts and music will provide a basis for comparison and analysis of the relationship between technology and social change.

-INDUSTRIAL TECHNOLOGY IND-106
+INDUSTRIAL TECHNOLOGY